 After further discussions with the Stalking Horse Bidder and the OWJ Shareholders, the Debtors determined that each of the Revised KPS Bid and the Revised OWJ Bid had favorable elements and that neither the Revised KPS Bid nor the Revised OWJ Bid was clearly highest and best.
-The Debtors determined to solicit final and best bids from all participants in the competitive process by January 5, 2021, at 5:00 p.m.
+The Debtors determined to solicit final and best bids from all participants in the competitive process by January 5, 2021 at 5 p.m.
 Eastern Time, and subsequently extended the deadline to midnight on the same day (the "Best and Final Deadline").

 By the Best and Final Deadline, the Debtors received revised proposals from the OWJ Shareholders (the "Final OWJ Bid") and Stalking Horse Purchaser (the "Final KPS Bid").
 The Final OWJ Bid further improved certain terms of the Revised OWJ Bid, including an increase of \$15 million to the total enterprise value to \$2.765 billion.
-The Final KPS Bid was documented in a Subscription Agreement and improved the terms of the Revised KPS Bid, including by: (i) increasing the set up enterprise value under the Final KPS Bid by \$135 million to \$2.9 billion (subject to certain adjustments); and (ii) the addition of a new money rights offering of GMI Common Stock in an amount up to \$250 million to Eligible Holders of Existing Common Stock.
+The Final KPS Bid is documented in the Subscription Agreement and improved the terms of the Revised KPS Bid, including by: (i) increasing the set up enterprise value under the Final KPS Bid by \$135 million to \$2.9 billion (subject to certain adjustments); and (ii) the addition of a new money rights offering of New Common Stock in an amount up to \$250 million to Eligible Holders of Existing Common Stock.

-On January 8, 2021, after consideration of the Final Bids, the Board designated the Final KPS Bid as the Successful Bid at the Auction and filed a Notice of Successful Bidder [D.I.
-711] (the "Auction Notice") announcing such selection.
-The Auction Notice also noted that the Debtors were at the time considering the most recent proposal made by the COH Group relative to the Final KPS Proposal.
+After consideration of the Final Bids, the Board designated the Final KPS Bid as the Successful Bid at the Auction and filed a Notice of Successful Bidder announcing such selection.